abhirambuilds/mini-projects-2025/project-4-markdown-blog/README.md

 Secure Logout

-How It Works
+⚙️ How It Works

-Users register with a username, email, and password.
-Posts are stored as Markdown files in the posts folder.
-Markdown is converted to HTML for display.
-SQLite stores user accounts and roles.
-Admin users have full control over posts and accounts.
+Users register with a username, email, and password

+Posts are stored as Markdown files in /posts

+Markdown is converted to HTML for display

+SQLite stores user accounts & roles

+Admin users have full control over posts & accounts

-API Endpoints
+🔌 API Endpoints

-Public & User Routes:
+Public & User Routes

 GET / → Homepage with all posts